Trivendra Singh Rawat

 Trivendra Singh Rawat (born 20 December 1960) is an Indian politician who served as the Chief Minister of Uttarakhand between 2017 and 2021.
-He is currently serving as the member of parliament from Haridwar Lok Sabha constituency since 2024.
+He is currently serving as the Member of Parliament from Haridwar Lok Sabha constituency since 2024 after winning as a Bharatiya Janata Party candidate.

 Rawat was a member of the Rashtriya Swayamsevak Sangh from 1979 to 2002 and held the post of organising secretary of the Uttarakhand region, and later the Uttarakhand state, after the state's formation in 2000.
 He was elected from Doiwala in the State's first legislative assembly elections in 2002.
 He retained his seat in the 2007 elections and served as the State's Minister of Agriculture.

 As a member of the Bharatiya Janata Party, Rawat served as Jharkhand's in-charge and Uttarakhand cadre's president.
 Winning from Doiwala again in 2017, he was named the Chief Minister after his party won majority and formed the government.
 Rawat resigned from the post on 9 March 2021 citing a "collective decision" made by the party.